minetest-mods/vehicle_mash/README.md

 	- textures: Zeg9
 	- model: thetoon and Zeg9, modified by PavelS(SokolovPavel)
 	- License: WTFPL

+- Hovercraft from "Hovercraft" by Stuart Jones
+	Licenses: textures CC-BY-SA

 I am sure many others deserve mention.
 If you feel left out let me know and I will add you in.